Glkorded/Party_list/README.md

 Have fun!

 Soom, I'll add filters to divide those, who are alonies and those who are  coming with guests.
-And of course - button, to <s>conquer</s> them all
+And of course - button, to <s>conquer</s> gather them all